AIR-HLoc: Adaptive Retrieved Images Selection for Efficient Visual Localisation: Related Work

 \subsection{Visual localisation}

-\textbf{Structure-based methods} estimate camera poses by establishing correspondences between the 2D features of the query image and 3D points of pre-built 3D models.
-The correspondences can be established indirectly with local feature extraction and matching~\cite{sarlin2019coarse,lowe2004distinctive,sarlin2020superglue,detone2018superpoint,tyszkiewicz2020disk} or directly with scene coordinate regression~\cite{brachmann2017dsac,brachmann2021dsacstar,brachmann2018lessmore}.
-However, even though scene coordinate methods achieve high accuracy in small and medium indoor scenes, they are not robust and accurate enough for larger and more complex scenes~\cite{brachmann2019expert,brachmann2018lessmore,li2020hierarchical}.
-HLoc pipeline~\cite{sarlin2019coarse,sarlin2020superglue} achieves high accuracy on both indoor and large-scale outdoor scenes by using IR~\cite{arandjelovic2016netvlad, ge2020self, GARL17} as an intermediate step, allowing it to scale up to larger scenes.
+\textbf{Structure-based methods} estimate camera poses by establishing matches between the 2D features of the query image and 3D points of pre-built 3D models.
+The matches can be established indirectly with local feature extraction and matching~\cite{sarlin2019coarse,lowe2004distinctive,sarlin2020superglue,detone2018superpoint,tyszkiewicz2020disk} or directly with scene coordinate regression~\cite{brachmann2017dsac,brachmann2021dsacstar,brachmann2018lessmore,brachmann2023accelerated,wang2024glace}.
+However, even though scene coordinate regression (SCR) methods achieve high accuracy in small and medium indoor scenes, they are not robust and accurate enough for larger and more complex scenes~\cite{brachmann2019expert,brachmann2018lessmore,li2020hierarchical}.
+HLoc pipeline~\cite{sarlin2019coarse,sarlin2020superglue,he2024accurate} achieves state-of-the-art (SOTA) accuracy on both indoor and large-scale outdoor scenes by using IR~\cite{arandjelovic2016netvlad, ge2020self, GARL17} as an intermediate step, allowing it to scale up to larger scenes.

 \textbf{Absolute Pose Regressors} (APRs) are end-to-end learning-based methods that directly regress the absolute camera pose from input images.
-PoseNet~\cite{kendall2015posenet,kendall2017geometric} and the follower APRs~\cite{shavit2021learning,chen2021direct,chen2022dfnet,brahmbhatt2018geometry,moreau2022coordinet} can provide faster predictions than structure-based methods.
-However, they have low accuracy and robustness and are very difficult to generalize well to novel viewpoints, which are very different from the training set~\cite{sattler2019understanding}.
+PoseNet~\cite{kendall2015posenet,kendall2017geometric} and the follower APRs~\cite{shavit2021learning,chen2021direct,chen2022dfnet,brahmbhatt2018geometry,moreau2022coordinet,chen2024map} can provide faster predictions than structure-based methods.
+However, they have low accuracy and robustness and are very difficult to generalize well to novel viewpoints, which are very different from the training set~\cite{sattler2019understanding,liu2024hr}.
 Therefore, this paper focuses on the HLoc pipeline, the indirect structure-based approach with IR, because it can provide robust and accurate results in large-scale scenes.